 - Sore mouth

 - Bleeding gums

-A dental prophylaxis (cleaning) starts at $319.50.
-This includes an IV catheter and fluids, antibiotics, general anesthesia, and the teeth cleaning and polishing.
+Dental prophylaxis (cleaning) includes an IV catheter and fluids, antibiotics, general anesthesia, and the teeth cleaning and polishing.
 Your pet will need to be fasted the night before and arrive in the clinic between 7am and 8am.
 The Doctor will then do a physical exam to make sure that the heart and lungs sound good before going under anesthesia.
 Then we will place an IV catheter, and your pet will go under anesthesia.
 Once under anesthesia an endotracheal tube is placed to protect the airway while under anesthesia.
 This allows our highly trained technician to clean the teeth on the inside, outside, and under the gum line without getting tartar or water into the airway.
 Cleaning the teeth in such a manner helps prevent systemic disease to the heart and kidneys.
 Once all the teeth are clean we make sure that they are healthy.
 If extractions are needed, we would then remove dead or damaged teeth before polishing.
 Polishing fills in the microscopic holes that can cause tartar build up.
 It also keeps your pet’s teeth looking pearly white.

 *There may be additional charges if extractions are needed (an estimate can be provided during the Oral Exam).
 Your pet will go home between 4-6pm.